StemVibrations/STEM/docs/tutorial4.rst

 ..    # END CODE BLOCK

-For the rails, default properties of a  54E1 rail profile are used.
+The rail is defined as a material with the name "rail", with the properties of a 54E1 rail profile.
 Other rail profiles for which default material properties are provided are: the 46E3 and 60E1 rail profiles.
 The rail pads are modelled by means of elastic spring dampers while the sleepers are modelled using nodal concentrated masses.